straker/livingcss/README.md

     });
     ```

-* `livingcss.readFiles(files, callback)` - Pass a file or array of files to be read and a callback function that will be called for each read file.
+* `livingcss.utils.readFiles(files, callback)` - Pass a file or array of files to be read and a callback function that will be called for each read file.
 The function will be passed the file contents and the name of the file as parameters.
 Returns a Promise that is resolved when all files have been read.

     ```js
     var path = require('path');